Camp Lejeune: Neural tube defects claims

 Camp Lejeune: Neural tube defects claims video

 Neural tube defects usually occur in the first month of pregnancy, before a woman knows she is pregnant.
 The most common neural tube defects are spina bifida and anencephaly.
 What causes neural tube defects is a combination of multiple genes and multiple environmental factors.
-Exposure to PFAS, a group of toxic fluorinated chemicals, is also correlated with the development of neural tube defects.
-These chemicals were lurking in the drinking water of Camp Lejeune during the last century.
+Exposure to toxic substances, such as the chemical hazards present at Camp Lejeune during the past century, is also correlated with higher risks of developing these.
 If you were stationed with your husband or alone, as a female member of the military, while you were pregnant at this military base and gave birth to a child with a neural tube defect, you might be entitled to compensation, so we strongly encourage you to contact our experienced attorneys.

 Claim Application

-Exposure to organic solvents during pregnancy increases the risk of having a child with a neural tube defect
+Exposure to industrial solvents during pregnancy increases the risk of having a child with a neural tube defect

 As some of the most common birth defects, neural tube defects occur in 1 out of 1,000 newborns in the United States.
 There are two types of neural tube defects, namely open and closed.
 While the former refers to the brain or the spinal cord being exposed through a defect in the skull or vertebrae, the latter occurs when the spinal defect is covered by skin.